Dragon-Light-Forest/Documentation/README.md

 This documentation website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+The resulting page is available at: [https://dragon-light-forest.github.io/documentation/](https://dragon-light-forest.github.io/documentation/)

+**Continues Delivery:** Each change that appears on branch main will be automatically deployed, and the changes will be visible on the website after about 5 minutes.

+**Continues Integration:** This is not required with a simple structure in this repository.
+Moreover, it would be a waste, we only have 2,000 Actions minutes / month on the free github plan.

 ## Recommended Installation (Docker Container With Live Reload)

 ```